leovxyz/cmd/README.md

 # command-menu
- A command menu featuring 199 countries/items fetched from the Free Test API (https://freetestapi.com/api/v1/countries).
+A command menu featuring 199 items fetched from the Free Test Country API (https://freetestapi.com/api/v1/countries).
 The menu includes a fully functional search input that allows users to filter countries in real-time.

- - Displays country names and populations (199 items)
- - Keyboard shortcut - (Ctrl+K or Cmd+K) to toggle the command menu + (esc) to close it
+It also supports keyboard shortcuts: Ctrl+K or Cmd+K to toggle the command menu (open and close it), and Esc to close it.
+Additionally, clicking outside the menu will close it.
+When an item is clicked, the country's name and population will be displayed in an alert box.